 You can contact us about accessing or correcting private information we may hold about you.

-If you want to make a complaint about Caxton’s handling of your private information you should contact our Director in writing.
+If you want to make a complaint about Caxton’s handling of your private information you should contact our Chief Executive Officer in writing.
 We will try to deal with your complaint as soon as possible.

 If you are dissatisfied with any action we then take, you can also make a complaint to the Office of the Australian Information Commissioner.